 The labor market has been changing into a dynamic, ever changing environment in which proactivity and self-management have become key.
 At the same time, jobs are changing in the sense of becoming more fluid and flexible, and certain jobs are disappearing whereas others come into existence for the first time.
 These changes have major implications for how employers and employees relate to each other, and, subsequently, how HRM performs in organizations.
 This raises important questions for organizations, such as: “To which degree and how are we responsible for investing in our staff when they are only with us for a short period of time?” and “How can we innovate our recruitment and selection processes in such a way that we get the best talents into our organization?”.
 Important topics in this area also include job crafting, psychological contracts, and i-deals.
 For example, I have done a study about the role of social context in buffering the detrimental effects of psychological contract breach (in progress), and I have examined the role of job crafting in employees’ subjective career success (Akkermans & Tims, 2017).
 In addition, I have several ongoing research activities in which I examine, among other things, the role of anonymous resumes in selecting employees and the dynamic nature of job design.
 Within this overarching research topic, I work with several colleagues within the VU (e.g., Maria Tims, Janneke Oostrom), and also with the University of Lincoln, UK (Matthijs Bal) and Maastricht University (Simon de Jong), and others.

 Because of major changes in today’s work and careers, it has become crucial that people strive to become and remain employable throughout their career.
 At the same time, career development should - despite growing flexibility and entrepreneurship - be a dual responsibility between organizations and individuals, together working to create sustainable careers.
 Although our understanding of these important phenomena is increasing, there is still a lot we do not know yet.
 I work on several projects related to the topic of employability and sustainable careers.
 Some of the key questions were are currently trying to answer include: “What are the benefits and potential downsides of investing in employability for employers and employees?”, “Who is, and to what degree, responsible for managing sustainable careers?”, and “What career-related competencies and career crafting behaviors can individuals gain to thrive in their careers?”.
-These projects have thus far resulted in several scientific publications (e.g., Akkermans et al., 2013; 2015; Akkermans & Tims, 2017), conference symposia (e.g., Academy of Management 2014 and 2016, EAWOP 2015), and papers in progress.
-For these projects, I work closely together with Professor Beatrice van der Heijden (Radboud University Nijmegen, Netherlands), Professor Nele de Cuyper, Professor Anneleen Forrier, with Professor Ans de Vos (University of Antwerp, Belgium) and others.
+These projects have thus far resulted in several scientific publications (e.g., Akkermans et al., 2013; 2015; Akkermans & Tims, 2017), conference symposia (e.g., Academy of Management 2014, 2016, 2017, 2018; EAWOP 2015, 2017), and papers in progress.
+For these projects, I work closely together with Professor Beatrice van der Heijden (Radboud University Nijmegen, Netherlands), Professor Ans de Vos (Antwerp Management School, Belgium), Professor Nele de Cuyper, Professor Anneleen Forrier, with and others.

 I am co-promoter of this PhD project which aims to develop a governance framework to prevent destructive leadership in organizations.
 The PhD candidate who is performing this research, Tom van de Laar, studies different kinds of destructive leadership, and their effects on organizational outcomes, as well as the role of governance frameworks in this regard.
 This project consists of a literature review on destructive leadership, followed by several empirical studies.
 Professor Sylvie Bleker is the promotor of this project.
 Tom started heis PhD project on January 1st 2017.